Frequently Asked Questions.

 What do I need for online lessons?

-You’ll need a reliable internet connection, a computer or tablet with a camera and microphone, and your instrument.
-For some lessons—especially voice or rhythm-based instruction—it can be helpful to have a second device (like a phone or tablet) to play backing tracks or recordings.
-We’ll guide you through the setup and help you get the most out of your lesson experience!
+You’ll need a reliable internet connection, a device with a camera and microphone, and your instrument.
+For some lessons, a second device (such as a phone or tablet) can be helpful for playing recordings or backing tracks.

 Do students get performance opportunities?